Galapagos Unbound

 Toiletries and First Aid

-- Standard toiletry kit including general hygiene products, toothbrush, toothpaste, deodorant, etc. (keep liquids under 3.38 oz.(100ml) for carry-on)
+- Basic hygiene products: toothbrush, toothpaste, deodorant, etc. (keep liquids under 3.38 oz./ 100ml for carry-on).

-- Small squeeze bottle of hand-sanitizer gel
+- Small squeeze bottle of hand-sanitizer gel.

-- General hygiene products & shaving essentials
+- General hygiene products and shaving essentials.

-- Chapstick/ lip balm with sunscreen
+- Lip balm with sunscreen to prevent chapped lips.

 Reading List